JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

 ## Create an application

-Once you've installed IntelliJ IDEA, it's time to create your first frontend application based on Kotlin/JS.
+Once you've installed IntelliJ IDEA, it's time to create your first frontend application based on Kotlin/JS with React.

 1. In IntelliJ IDEA, select **File** \| **New** \| **Project**.
 2. In the panel on the left, select **Kotlin**.